tds333/simver/SimpleVersioning.rst

 The Simple Versioning specification is authored by Wolfgang Langner.
 The main goal is to keep it simple also in implementation and for version comparison.
+It is simple to detect a development or pre-release version.
+It contains advice for the most common version scheme based on Semantic Versioning.

 License